DrPlantabyte/Biome-Prediction-ML/README.md

 pandas
 keras
 tensorflow
+GDAL
+rioxarray
 ```

+Note that the python package for GDAL is very difficult and frustrating to install.
+I will not be detailing how to install GDAL here.
+If you're every required to get GDAL with python bindings up and running in a virtual envirnment, you have my sympathies.

 After installation is complete, I create a PyCharm project and get to work on step 1: downloading the data.